ozgunalan/ozgunalan/readme.md

 * I am a fan of Richard Feynman.
 As a result I am against cargo cult science (or development)
 * I get more satisfaction from deleting code rather than writing it.

-Then you may ask why are you here at all?
-Well...

 <img align="center" height="360" width="600" src="assets/le-feu-follet-scene.png" alt="anyway, we fade away fast" />
 </details>